jshum/blog/_posts/2012-10-25-problems-I-want-solve.md

 ---
 layout: post
 title: "What I think I want to do"
+tldr: "I believe that data and computer science will solve many problems. but people need to learn computation."
+tags: [cs, data]
 ---

 As I've said before, you have to try things to figure our what you want to do.